 The difference between pre-sales and post-sales support

-Pre-sales and post-sales are equally important for guiding a customer from being a prospect to being a satisfied shopper.
+Pre-sales and post-sales are both important customer service best practices for guiding a customer from being a prospect to being a satisfied shopper.
 Pre-sales support mostly covers answering the questions customers ask before making a purchase.
 It also includes leading customers through the sales process and closing deals.

 What happens if your pre-sales team cannot provide satisfying or convincing answers or takes too long to respond?
 It affects engagement, leading to a low conversion rate as prospects lose interest in patronizing your business.